russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 2. The same author, Barbara Oakley, PhD, teaches how to develop a mind for numbers and gives practical tips on studying math and science in her book 'A Mind for Numbers.'

-3. When practicing the Pomodoro Technique, you can use these mobile apps: Flat Tomato (iOS), Clockwork Tomato (Android), Focus To-Do: Pomodoro Timer & To-Do List (iOS), Pomododo (Android), or just a simple alarm
+3. When practicing the Pomodoro Technique, you can use these mobile apps: Flat Tomato (iOS), Clockwork Tomato (Android), Focus To-Do: Pomodoro Timer & To-Do List (iOS), Pomododo (Android), or just a simple alarm.

 4. Ultralearning requires you to consider the big picture and develop your own learning strategy.
-In his book 'Ultralearning,' Scott Young argues that studying is a matter of motivation.
+In his book 'Utralearning,' Scott Young argues that studying is a matter of motivation.
 But you don't have to force yourself to learn something or feel guilty about not reading much.
 Motivation to achieve a real goal works.

-1. 5 'Don’t Go Back to School' by Kio Stark emphasizes the importance of curiosity, community, and real-world experiences.
+5. 'Don’t Go Back to School' by Kio Stark emphasizes the importance of curiosity, community, and real-world experiences.
 Whether thinking about changing careers or simply seeking personal growth, it provides a guide for lifelong learning and finding fulfillment beyond traditional education.

-2. In 'Unlimited Memory,' Kevin Horsley offers his method of training attention and concentration, which helps turn faceless information into well-structured data that will stay in your head for a long time.
+6. In 'Unlimited Memory,' Kevin Horsley offers his method of training attention and concentration, which helps turn faceless information into well-structured data that will stay in your head for a long time.
 Kevin Horsley is an international professional lecturer, motivational and creative thinking coach, and multiple memory record holder.

 7. The Headway app offers summaries of all the books mentioned above and even more on learning and study skills

-Boost your learning skills with Headway
+Boost your learning skills with Headway book summaries

-Ready to take your learning to the next level?
-Discover these techniques and more with the Headway app.
-Headway offers concise summaries of top educational books, giving you powerful insights and practical tips to master effective learning strategies.
-With the Headway app, you can access a vast non-fiction library for personal and professional growth.
+Get ready to take your learning to the next level!
+Discover these techniques and more with the Headway library.
+It offers concise summaries of top educational books, giving you powerful insights and practical tips to master effective learning strategies.

 4.7